matteoramazzotti/slAudio/README.md

 # talkingSlides

 talkingSlides is the perl script I use for the automatic production of video lessons from a static prestantation (slides) in pdf format and a bunch of mp3 files, one per slide.
-Personally I produce slides in libreoffice imporess (and save it as pdf) and then I talk on slides (one by one) using the Ubuntu default Sound Recorder.
-The program will in turn allow slides to talk.
+Personally I produce slides in libreoffice impress (and save it as pdf) and then I talk on slides (one by one) using the Ubuntu default Sound Recorder.
+The program will basically allow slides to talk.

 ```
 USAGE: talkMyslides.pl lesson01
 ```